 Housing availability is included to measure where existing housing resources are located.
 Since this includes both market-rate and subsidized units, the RAF uses vacancies as a common measurement for housing availability.
-A high number of vacancies may indicate that a market has an adequate or potentially abundant supply of housing.
-Both vacant units for sale and vacant units for rent will be included in the HOME SF and HTF RAFs, while vacant units for rent alone are included in the HOME MF and HTC RAFs.
+A high number of vacancies may indicate that a market has an adequate or a potentially abundant supply of housing.
+The HOME SF and HTF RAFs incorporate both units for rent and units for sale only into their housing availability measure, while the HOME MF and HTC RAFs only incorporate units for rent.